ghazanhaider/AT91SAMA5D21/README.md

 `myargv = (const char * const*) argv;`
 .. and recompile (re-run make)

-To compile DGEN, pygame modules and other external packages, run `/sama5d2/host/environment-setup` and then compile the external package.
-Install binaries back into /sama5d2/target/usr/bin/
+To compile picodrive/dgen, pygame modules and other external packages, run `source /sama5d2/host/environment-setup` and then compile the external package.
+Install binaries back into /sama5d2/target/usr/bin/, or fs_overlay in this git repo

 ## Gadget fun